brendondalaba/tldr-bible/src/content/bible/13-1-chronicles.md

 group: 'Historical Books'
 ---

-# 1 Chronicles
-*The God Who Establishes His Kingdom Through Worship and Covenant*

-> “Yours, Lord, is the greatness and the power and the glory and the majesty and the splendor...
-Everything in heaven and earth is yours.” — **1 Chronicles 29:11**

-1 Chronicles retells the story of King David — not focusing on his failures, but on God’s covenant promises, David’s heart of worship, and the preparation for God’s temple.
-It’s a book of remembrance and renewal, calling God’s people to worship Him with whole hearts.

----

 ## Overview
 1 Chronicles opens with genealogies tracing God’s faithfulness from Adam to Israel, reminding readers of their heritage in God’s story.
 The narrative then centers on David’s reign — his rise, victories, worship, and plans for the temple.